isabella232/livefyre.en/help/implementation/livefyre-analytics/c-use-livefyre-with-adobe-analytics.md

 1. Open Adobe Analytics Admin Report Suite Manager.
 1. Create a new Report Suite or choose an existing one.
 1. Edit the report suite by clicking on the report suite to modify, then navigate to **[!UICONTROL Edit Settings > Conversion > Success Events]**.
 1. Map the Livefyre events to one or more Custom Success Events.
-For a list of events for Livefyre, see [](../livefyre-analytics/c-livefyre-analytics-events.md#c_livefyre_analytics_events).

 ## Step 2: Set up Conversion Variables

 Map Livefyre conversion variables (eVars) to conversion variables in Adobe Analytics Admin Report Suite Manager.
 Conversion variables act like a sorting function to determine how you plan to identify data gathered from Livefyre events.

 1. In the Report Suite Manager click **[!UICONTROL Edit Settings > Conversion > Conversion Variables]**.
 1. Choose the custom conversion variables (eVars) to use and map them to the Livefyre conversion variables.
-For a list of custom conversion variables for Livefyre, see Conversion Variables (eVars) under [](../livefyre-analytics/c-livefyre-analytics-events.md#c_livefyre_analytics_events).
 To map a Livefyre conversion variable to a custom conversion variable:

     * Enable the conversion variable
     * Name the conversion variable